 "Civic Struggles: Jews, Blacks and the Question of Inclusion at The City College of New York, 1930-1975"

-My dissertation, "Civic Struggles: Jews, Blacks and the Question of Inclusion at The City College of New York, 1930-1975", is a cultural sociological analysis of 20th century transformations in educational citizenship at The City College of New York.
-Popularly remembered as the "proletarian" or "Jewish Harvard," because of the prevalence of working class Jews of Eastern European descent in the student body of the first half of the 20th century, City College is understood both in the scholarly and popular imaginations as a central symbol and living reality of America's perceived openness; it is thought of as a shining example of America's exceptionally liberal citizenship regime and political culture.
-In reality, City College's history has continuously been marked by an ongoing struggle between different student groups, faculty, administrators and the governing structures of the city and state of New York over student and faculty rights to free speech, academic as well as political freedoms, anti-Jewish and anti-black racism, and general questions of who belongs at City College and what the meaningful benefits of a City College degree should be.
-More than just an uncommon gateway to upward mobility, City College has persistently served as a stage for significant struggles over the very meaning and structure of American citizenship.
+"Civic Struggles: Jews, Blacks and the Question of Inclusion at The City College of New York, 1930-1975," analyzes 20th century transformations in educational inequality in the United States through an in depth case study of The City College of New York.
+Dubbed the "proletarian" or "Jewish Harvard," City College is remembered in the scholarly and popular imaginations alike as a central symbol and educational embodiment of an exceptionally liberal citizenship regime in the U.S. However, such sanguine views of City College’s history are as much myth as reality.
+In fact, City College's history has continuously been marked by struggles over anti-Jewish and anti-black racism, political repression, and forms of institutional exclusion that revolve around questions of who belongs at City College and what the meaningful benefits of a City College degree should be.
+As a significant but contested institution of civil, political and social citizenship in the United States, The City College of New York has persistently served as a stage for transformative struggles over the structure and meaning of American citizenship.

-As a Teaching Fellow at The New School for Public Engagement in 2006, I have taught "The Sociology of Race," this fellowship was renewed in the fall of 2007 and the fall of 2008.
+As a Teaching Fellow at The New School for Public Engagement in 2006, I taught "The Sociology of Race;" this fellowship was renewed in the fall of 2007 and the fall of 2008.
 It was also renewed in the summer of 2008 when I taught a course "Identity and Identity Politics."
-At Eugene College, The New School for Liberal Arts I taught a class titled "Domination and Resistance," also as a Teaching Fellow, in spring of 2007.
-And, as an Adjunct Lecturer at Baruch College from 2005 to present, I have taught "Introduction to Sociology," "Social Movements," "The Sociology of Race," "Sociological Theory," and they have twice entrusted me with their capstone course, for which I taught a course titled "Citizenship and Higher Education in the U.S., the Case of The City College of New York."
+At Eugene Lang College, The New School for Liberal Arts, under the same fellowship, I taught a class on culture and power titled "Domination and Resistance," in spring 2007.
+Finally, as an Adjunct Lecturer at Baruch College from 2005 to present, I have taught "Introduction to Sociology," "Social Movements," "The Sociology of Race," "Sociological Theory," and have twice taught their curricular capstone course, a course titled "Citizenship and Higher Education in the U.S., the Case of The City College of New York."

 Daniel A. Sherwood